CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/CombatModifiers.md

 ## Dash (2x Movement Speed)

 Instead of engaging in a combat roll, a player can choose to focus purely on their movement  in combat, doubling their movement speed.
-They can make an Evasion Roll.
+They can still Dodge.
 They may not take the Defensive modifier during a dash.

 ## Charge (+1d6)